Thomas Napier

 Doctor of Philosophy (PhD), Information Technology

-Research Area: Species Classification using Deep Learning-Based Signal Processing Techniques in Natural Soundscapes
+Research Area: Species Classification using Machine Learning-Based Signal Processing Techniques in Natural Soundscapes

 James Cook University